 You know all that frustration and helplessness you feel when stranded at the airport?
 Turns out you’re not helpless at all.
 In fact, you have a lot more rights than you may realise according to claiming cancelled flights compensation or for delayed or overbooked flights.

 The amount of compensation varies depending on the type of disruption and the route disrupted.
 But nonetheless, it’s in your power to reclaim the compensation owed to you.
-Here’s how you can.
+An eu flight delay compensation form can help you.
+Here’s how you claim your compensation.

 At AirHelp we always recommend that you file a claim yourself directly with the airline, but if you don’t have time, or get rejected, we’re here to help.

 Passengers on EU flights that are eligible under EC 261 must be paid up to €600 in compensation for flight delays of more than three hours.
 Think of it as a financial silver lining for your air travel woes.

 There’s a staggering EUR 7 billion in unclaimed compensation waiting for air passengers who’ve experienced travel trouble.
 We can help you claim what’s yours.
 Here’s what to do.

 It’s important to understand that you don’t have to be stuck at the airport right now to be eligible for compensation.
 If you’ve been on a disrupted flight in the past three years, the airline could owe you money.
 Unfortunately, that’s where the simplicity ends.

 If you’re flying to or from Europe, the law is defined by EC 261 and protects you from delayed, cancelled, and overbooked flights.

 The Code of Federal Regulations, Title 14, Aeronautics and Space, Part 250 spells out U.S. travelers’ rights.
 For flights within the U.S., the only passengers protected are those denied boarding who arrive at their destination over one hour late.